cucumber/docs/content/cucumber/mocking-and-stubbing-with-cucumber.md

 [WireMock](http://wiremock.org/) is a simulator for HTTP-based APIs, similar to MockServer.

-# Javascript
+# JavaScript

 If you are using cucumber-js, there are many test frameworks to choose from.
-Which one you use, may depend on other javascript frameworks your project is using and / or personal preference.
+Which one you use, may depend on other JavaScript frameworks your project is using and / or personal preference.